eclipse-iofog/iofog.org/content/docs/2.0.0/reference-iofogctl/reference-kinds.md

 ## AgentConfig

-We can deploy or update the Agent Configuration.
+You can deploy or update the Agent Configuration.

 ```yaml
 apiVersion: iofog.org/v2